asyrul21/reso-ui/README.md

 ## Basic Usage

-1. Import the styles in your `index.ts` or `index.ts`.
+1. Import the styles in your project root `index.ts` or `index.tsx` or `index.js`.
 Import it BEFORE importing Application-spcific styles:

 ```js
 import "reso-ui/styles";